nightbot/docs/faq.md

 /*
 Title: Nightbot FAQ
-Sort: 3
+Sort: 4
 */

-Here is are the most common questions we get asked, all on one page.
-If you still need more support for specific items use the [Nightbot Forum](https://community.nightdev.com/c/nightbot) or use the [Contact Form](https://www.nightdev.com/contact/) for more private matters.
+Here are the most common questions we get asked, all on one page.
+If you still need more support for specific items use the [Nightbot Forum](https://community.nightdev.com/c/nightbot) or the [Contact Form](https://www.nightdev.com/contact/) for more private matters.

 ### Why isn't Nightbot joining, I'm using Youtube Gaming?
 Why is Nightbot taking a long time to respond on Youtube Gaming?